railstack/example_simple/README.md

 #### Testing with curl command

-Use `curl` command to test API we added, for example, run:
+In a terminal window run `go run main.go`, in another terminal use `curl` command to test API we added, for example, run:

 ```bash
 curl -XGET 'http://localhost:3000/articles'